Saturday, September 23, 2023

 • Physical attacks: Hitting, shoving, pushing or kicking.

-Generally speaking, any action or behaviour from rumours, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, psychological trauma, anger-related incidents, rape, arson to murder are all examples of workplace violence and/or harassment.
+Generally speaking, any action or behavior from rumors, swearing, verbal abuse, pranks, arguments, property damage, vandalism, sabotage, pushing, theft, physical assaults, psychological trauma, anger-related incidents, rape, arson to murder are all examples of workplace violence and/or harassment.

 Read Also: How to adjust office chair